 The move 6.d5 is tough to meet, but the game is complex enough for both sides to have their chances.
 The positions arising are typical from the Petrosian variation of the KID.
 There are different ways to play and it’s hard to tell what the best is.

-The ideas presented in this article can be useful no matter what side you are on; as white you can see what the most unpleasant way against this system is, while as black you can learn how to complicate matters and take your opponents out of book.
-We hope you found this useful, thanks for reading
+The ideas presented in this article can be useful no matter what side you are on; as a white, you can see what the most unpleasant way against this system is, while as a black you can learn how to complicate matters and take your opponents out of the book.
+We hope you found this useful, thanks for reading!

 If you want to improve your chess level, you need to have a clear study plan.
 If you aim for a dramatic improvement at chess you need to work on all of the elements of the game in a systematic way: